- Little V. West - Chair

 Patrick O’Connell is Chair of the New Mexico Public Regulation Commission (NMPRC), appointed to a six-year term starting on January 1, 2023.
 Patrick currently sits on SPP’s Regional State Committee, WECC’s Member Advisory Committee, the FERC-NARUC Current Issues Collaborative, and NARUC’s Energy Resources and the Environment Committee.
 Prior to joining the NMPRC, Patrick worked for 22 years at the Public Service Company of New Mexico, directed PNM’s Integrated Resource Planning team, and led natural gas procurement planning efforts when PNM owned New Mexico Gas Company.
 Patrick also led the Clean Energy program at Western Resource Advocates.
 Patrick is a Civil Engineer, graduated from the University of New Mexico and lives in Albuquerque.

-I am a retired resident of Lea County.
-I am a former foster parent business owner.
-Currently serves as a board member of the Guidance Center of Lea County and Covenant Hospital.
-Civically involved, serving as local Hobbs and State NAACP President and on the NAACP National Board of Directors.
-Also, in the wake of George Floyd, appointed by the NM Governor to sit on the racial justice council, Served on the Advisory Council for the Office of African American Affairs.
-I served on the hiring committee for the Chief of police in Hobbs.
-Founder of his non-profit Your Safe Space in Hobbs.
+Throughout my life, I’ve taken on leadership roles that have allowed me to make a difference.
+As a retired resident of Lea County, I’ve served as a foster parent.
+I currently serve as a board member of the Guidance Center of Lea County and Covenant Hospital.
+My civic involvement is a testament to my leadership, serving as the local Hobbs and State NAACP President and on the NAACP National Board of Directors.
+The NM Governor Michelle Lujan Grisham also appointed me to sit on the racial justice council in the wake of George Floyd’s tragic death.
+I’ve served on the Advisory Council for the Office of African American Affairs and the hiring committee for the Chief of Police in Hobbs.

 As a lifelong resident of New Mexico and a proud alumnus of West Mesa High School, I have always held a deep commitment to our community’s growth and prosperity.
 My academic journey led me to New Mexico Highlands University, where I earned a degree in Management Information Systems in 2002, followed by a Master of Science in Information Technology from Capella University in 2004.